 Potentially Significant Impact Less Than Significant with Mitigation Less Than Significant Impact No Impact V. CULTURAL RESOURCES.
-Would the project: a) Cause a substantial adverse change in the significance of a historical resource pursuant to §15064.5?
-X b) Cause a substantial adverse change in the significance of an archaeological resources pursuant to §15064.5?
-X c) Disturb any human remains, including those interred outside of dedicated cemeteries?
-X a-c.
-A cultural resource survey was conducted for the project site by Hudlow Cultural Resource Associates and documented in a report entitled "A Phase I Cultural Resource Survey For 40th Street West and Avenue J-10, City of Lancaster, California" and dated December 2021.
+Would the project: Cause a substantial adverse change in the significance of a historical resource pursuant to §15064.5?
+X Cause a substantial adverse change in the significance of an archaeological resources pursuant to §15064.5?
+X Disturb any human remains, including those interred outsides of dedicated cemeteries?
+X a.-c.
+A cultural resource survey was prepared for the project site by RTFactfinders Cultural Resources and documented in a report entitled "A Phase I Cultural Resource Investigation for Three Parcels West of the Intersection of 10th Street East and East Avenue J-5, Lancaster, Los Angeles County, California" and dated May 2022.
 The cultural report included both a records search and a pedestrian survey of the project site.